Joeslinky/FleetCommander/README.md

 ## Usage

-After installation, launch FleetCommander on your iOS device and follow the in-app instructions to connect to your C3/C3X device running FleetManager.
+After installation, launch FleetCommander on your iOS device and follow the in-app instructions to connect to your C3/C3X device running Fleet Manager.

 ## Contributing